hroptatyr/dateutils/README.md

 [![Build Status](https://drone.io/github.com/hroptatyr/dateutils/status.png)](https://drone.io/github.com/hroptatyr/dateutils/latest)

-Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
+Dateutils are a bunch of tools that revolve around fiddling with dates and times on the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.

 Dateutils are hosted primarily on github: